 - i.
 The students shall be required to submit a Thesis prepared in accordance with the guidelines approved by the Institute 1 year prior to the deadline of degree completion.
 A candidate shall submit the final draft of two (for M.Sc./MBA (Course Work and Research) and M.Phil. degrees) or three (for Ph.D. and DBA degrees) spiral bound copies of the thesis to the PGIA.
 Copies of the thesis submitted by the candidate will be referred by the Director of the Institute to the Examination Committee. - ii.
 Each member of the Examination Committee shall after evaluating the thesis, submit to the Director of the Institute a report on the prescribed form setting out the assessment of the thesis.
 If at least two examiners (out of 3) mark the thesis as acceptable, the candidate will be called for a thesis defense examination. - iii.
-Three alternative decisions may be open to the Examination Committee namely to accept the thesis as submitted or to accept the thesis subject to such major or minorrevisions as recommended by the Examination Committee or to reject the thesis.
+If Two or More examiners reject the thesis, the candidate will not be eligible to sit the defense examination.
+The examination committee will meet and may recommend the granting of M.Sc., MBA or MPhil. depending on the original degree sought by the candidate. - iv.
+A candidate who has been called for the Thesis Defense Examination shall bring along a copy of the final draft of the thesis. - v.
+Three alternative decisions may be open to the Examination Committee namely to accept the thesis as submitted or to accept the thesis subject to such major or minor revisions as recommended by the Examination Committee or to reject the thesis.
 On the award of a Satisfactory Grade "S", the Examination Committee is required to sign the title page.
-The title page thus signed by the Examination Committee will be retained by the Deputy Registrar or his/her representative until the candidate submit a written statement by the Senior Supervisor that revisions suggested by the Examination Committee at the Thesis Defense Examination have been satisfactorily incorporated into the thesis. - iv.
+The title page thus signed by the Examination Committee will be retained by the Deputy Registrar or his/her representative until the candidate submit a written statement by the Senior Supervisor that revisions suggested by the Examination Committee at the Thesis Defense Examination have been satisfactorily incorporated into the thesis. - vi.
 A candidate whose thesis has been accepted subjected to minor revisions shall within a period of three months submit the thesis with the necessary revisions suggested by the examination committee.
 The Senior supervisor shall thereafter, certify that the thesis has been suitably revised.
 The examiners may require the thesis to be re-examined prior to acceptance.
 Two bound copies shall be submitted by the student to the Director of the Institute for the signature of the members of the committee.
-The effective date will be the date on which the final bound copies are submitted to the PGIA. - v.
-A candidate whose thesis has been accepted subjected to major revisions may resubmit the thesis in a revised form for re-examination after a period of 6 months and before one year from the date of first attempt.
-This thesis will be re-examined.
-If the candidate fails the second thesis defense examination (repeat), He/she shall be deemed to have terminated the candidature for the examination.
-In such a case examination committee may recommend the award of an M.Sc., MBA or M.Phil. in such case.
+The effective date will be the date on which the final bound copies are submitted to the PGIA.

+vii.
+A candidate whose thesis has been accepted subjected to major revisions may resubmit the thesis in a revised form for a repeat examination.